Introduction

 Life cycle

-· The aflagellar or leishmanial stage is found in man and in reservoir mammals and the leptomonad or flagellar stage is found in the sand fly and in the culture.
+· Leishmania donovani is a digenetic parasite so requires two hosts to complete its life cycle.
+The primary host is a man and the secondary host is a sandfly.· The aflagellar or leishmanial stage is found in man and in reservoir mammals and the leptomonad or flagellar stage is found in the sand fly and in the culture.
 The life cycle of Leishmania donovani in the mammalian host is a simple one, the organism is engulfed by the reticulo-endothelial cells which it multiplies by simple binary fission until the host cell is destroyed, where new macrophage cells are parasitized.

 Life cycle in man

 a.
-Infection: Leishmania donovani is transmitted to man by the sand fly- Phlebotomus argentipes
+Infection: Leishmania donovani is transmitted to man by the sand fly- Phlebotomus argentipes.

 After an infected human blood meal, shows an enormous number of parasites in its buccal cavity and pharynx.
 When such a sandfly bites a man, it liberates the parasites in the skin wound caused by its proboscis.
 However, the actual mode of transmission is not clear.